centreon/centreon-documentation/en/upgrade/upgrade-mariadb.md

 2. Upgrade MariaDB.

 Be aware that MariaDB strongly recommends that you upgrade the server one major version at a time.
-You must upgade MariaDB from your orignial version up to version 10.5.
+You must upgade MariaDB from your original version up to version 10.5.
 The upgrade must be made one version at a time, e.g. 10.1 to 10.2, 10.2 to 10.3, etc.
 That is why Centreon provides several versions on its stable repositories.